InitialBug/FastBiDAF/README.md

 ## Usage
 1. Run ```download.sh``` to download the SQuAD dataset and GLOVE word embeddings.<br>
 2. Run ```python config.py --mode preprocess``` to preprocess the data and start the first time training process.<br>
-3. Run ```python config.py --mode train``` to train the model or ```python config.py --mode train --finetune True``` to finetune a model(note your should manually change the model name in main.py)<br>
+3. Run ```python config.py --mode train``` to train the model or ```python config.py --mode train --finetune True``` to finetune a model(note you should manually change the model name in main.py)<br>
 4. Run ```python config.py --mode dev``` to evaluate the model and the answer file will be stored.
 Because this process is same as the test, I didn't duplicate the test() function.<br>

 ## Performance
-1. The model is run fast and will have a good result after 3 hours.(TiTan XP 12GB memory)<br>
+1. The model runs fast and will have a good result after 3 hours.(TiTan XP 12GB memory)<br>
-2. The best score I test is F1 73 without any finetuning.
+2. The best score I test is F1 73 on the dev set without any finetuning.
 The most hyperparameters are referred from other models, I don't know whether it's good enough.<br>

 ## Contributions
 1. Welcome to test my code and report your performance.
-If you have enough time, finetuing the model is a good choice to get better results.<br>
+If you have enough time, finetuing the model is a good choice to get better result.<br>